 George Olah, Scientific Adviser

-George was graduated in Zoology M.Sc. at the Szent István University, Faculty of Veterinary Sciences, in Budapest, Hungary.
-Now he is a PhD Student of the Australian National University and his research topic is the Demography and Population Genetics of Large Macaws, under the supervision of Robert Heinsohn, Rod Peakall, and Donald Brightsmith.
-Previously he has participated in several field research projects dealing with parrots and macaws in Argentina, Mexico, Bolivia and Peru.
-During the field season of 2008/2009 he was the field leader of TRC and became a staff member of the Tambopata Macaw Project.
+George graduated with an M.Sc. in Zoology from the Szent István University, Faculty of Veterinary Sciences, in Budapest, Hungary.
+Now he is a Ph.D. student of the Australian National University and his research topic is the Demography and Population Genetics of Large Macaws, under the supervision of Robert Heinsohn, Rod Peakall, and Donald Brightsmith.

 Nancy Carlos Erazo, Veterinarian

 Nancy studied at the Veterinary Faculty of the Cayetano Heredia Peruvian University (UPCH).
-She began being a macaw project volunteer and later she became Field Leader at TRC.
-She has experiences in wildlife conservation projects.
-She really likes working in the field and now specially with macaws.
+She started as a macaw project volunteer and later became the field leader at the center.
+She has experience working on wildlife conservation projects.
+She really likes working in the field—especially with macaws.

 Carlos Huamani, Field Assistant

-Carlos is a person fond of bird-watching, his specialties are the birds of prey.
-He worked in a project in CICRA about Contamination of mercury in predatory birds (Contaminacion de mercurio en rapaces) and on other issues related to conservation.
-He has been working with the Tambopata Macaw Project since 2007, first as a volunteer and then field manager at Posada Amazonas and Refugio Amazonas.
-Currently he is working with the project team at TRC as field assistant, maintaining the artificial nests.
-He is one of the expert climbers of the project.
+Carlos, who is fond of bird-watching, specializes in birds of prey.
+He worked on a project with CICRA studying mercury contamination in predatory birds (Contaminacion de Mercurio en Rapaces) and on other issues related to conservation.
+He has been working with the macaw project since 2007, first as a volunteer and then field manager at Posada Amazonas and Refugio Amazonas.
+Currently, he works with the project team at the center as a field assistant, maintaining the artificial nests.
+He’s one of the expert climbers on the project.